ibm-cloud-docs/dl/order-nsp.md

    The routing option that you selected determines the reachability of the resources in the selected location.
 If you selected the **Global** routing option along with your location selections, the **Regions** menu list displays all the regions that are globally available in the specific account.
 After selecting a region, you can select any VPC from the **Available connections** menu.
 If you selected **Local** routing, then only the region that corresponds to the selected location is available to select.
 When selected, VPCs available in the local region for your account are displayed.
    {:note}

-   A summary of your order is displayed with pricing estimates.
+   An order summary shows pricing estimates.

 1. Agree to the [**Direct Link prerequisites**](/docs/dl?topic=dl-ibm-cloud-dl-dedicated-questionnaire) and review Cloud Services [**terms**](https://www.ibm.com/software/sla/sladb.nsf/sla/bm-8695-01).
 Then, click **Create** to complete your order.
 You can request assistance from {{site.data.keyword.cloud_notm}} Sales engineers at any time.
 1. Complete the connection.